buildingSMART/IFC4.3.x-development/docs/properties/a/AirFlowRateRange.md

 AirFlowRateRange
 ================

-Possible range of airflow that can be delivered.
+Possible range of air flow that can be delivered.